Here’s how to work with percussion instruments using the Soundslice editor.

 Adding a percussion instrument

-To add a percussion instrument, add an instrument and choose “Drum kit” from this screen:
+To add a percussion instrument, add an instrument and choose “Drum kit” in the “Unpitched percussion” section of this screen:

 On the subsequent screen, you can choose whether to enable drum tab for the instrument: